Statement of the week: Thais cannot handle money

 Saving first, and only then buying is also such a big advantage.
 Buying on credit is for many people (who usually can't handle money) the beginning of major financial worries.

 Buy as little as possible on credit.
-The big exception: a home, because this is a form of pension savings.
-Elderly people with their own home live well.
-Elderly people in rented homes often have financial worries.
+Big exception: a house, because this is a form of pension savings.
+Elderly people with their own homes live well.
+Older people in rented accommodation often have financial problems.

-My Thai wife, to whom I have been married for almost twenty years, can handle money much better than I do.
-I assume that what is meant is don't throw money away or buy things that you don't actually need.
-I sometimes have the tendency to impulsively purchase something that I quickly stop looking at.
-Ying isn't bothered by that.
-She is frugal, but certainly not stingy.
+My Thai wife, who I have been married to for almost twenty years, is much better with money than I am.
+I assume that means don't throw money over the bar or buy things you don't actually need at all.
+I sometimes have the tendency to buy something impulsively, which I soon forget about.
+Ying is not bothered by that.
+She is thrifty, but certainly not stingy.
 We have a joint bank account and anyone who needs money goes to the ATM.
-So that's usually me.
+That's usually me.
 We have never had any words or problems about this.
-At most she asks “did you really need that?” if I had something applied to me again.
+At most she asks “did you really need that?” if I messed up again.
 What strikes me is that many fellow farang talk about the allowance or pocket money they give to their wives.
-I'm glad that our marriage is based on equality, where no one has to hold his/her hand.
-Perhaps it has something to do with the fact that my wife has always taken excellent care of herself (financially) in both the Netherlands and Thailand and we have therefore never been dependent on each other in this area.
-Actually, I have the feeling that we would not have had any problems if this had been different.
-I often have the feeling that these types of discussions are not primarily about money, but about a lack of mutual trust and respect.
+I am glad that our marriage is based on equality, where no one has to hold up his/her hand.
+Perhaps it has to do with the fact that my wife has always (financially) taken care of herself in both the Netherlands and Thailand and we have therefore never been dependent on each other in this area.
+Actually, I think we wouldn't have had any problems if this had been different.
+I often feel that these kinds of discussions are not primarily about money, but about a lack of mutual trust and respect.
 Or am I seeing that completely wrong?

 What a beautiful view.
 You seem very happy together